alchemycodelab/work-with-us/interview.md

 ## Guest Lecture

 A one hour guest lecture in front of a class on a topic relevant to their curriculum.
-We will work with you to pick a topic.
+We will work with you to pick a topic appropriate for the class. _We will compensate you with a $50 Powell's Gift Card for your time._

 ### Why?

 We want to see how you handle yourself in front of real class.
 Requires organization, curration and time manangement.
 Also let's us see how you interact with students as well as their response to you.

+## Lab Time

+We would look for you to spend an hour with each of our classes (this can be done back-to-back) during lab time.
+This entails reading the room, asking students prompting questions, and working directly with students who need help.
+_We will compensate you with a $100 Powell's Gift Card for your time._

+### Why?

+We want to see how you read a room, approach students and interact one-on-one.
+We also are looking to see how you guide students through issues as well as provide corrective feedback.

 ## Code Deep-Dive